Saif-hadd/terraform-aws-production-infrastructure/modules/irsa/README.md

 - trusted OIDC relationship for selected Kubernetes service accounts
 - optional AWS-managed controller policies, such as EBS CSI or AWS Load Balancer Controller
-- role outputs for Argo CD values or Kustomize patches
+- role outputs for Argo CD Helm values or ServiceAccount annotations

 This module creates IAM only.
 It does not create Kubernetes ServiceAccounts.